 Your data will be shared with colleagues within the Hospice where it is necessary for them to undertake their duties.
 For example, the person supervising you will need your information in order to effectively, and safely, facilitate your volunteer role.

 We may share your data with third parties in order to obtain references as part of the recruitment process, and, if appropriate, complete DBS checks or other pre-recruitment screenings.

-We partner with some third party providers to deliver some aspects of our volunteer service, for instance ‘Assemble’ for volunteer management, ‘Blue Stream’ for e-learning and ‘Workplace’ for communicating with you.
+We partner with some third party providers to deliver some aspects of our volunteer service, for instance Raiser’s Edge CRM database for information storage, ‘Blue Stream’ for e-learning and ‘Workplace’ for communicating with you.
 Where holding your data on these systems isn’t a requirement of your role (for example Workplace) we will tell you in advance that we intend to share your details with the provider, and give you the option to opt out.

 10. How long we keep your data for

 In line with data protection principles, we only keep your data for as long as we need it for.
 Retention periods can vary depending on why we need your data, as set out below:

 a) If you start, or currently, volunteer with us:

 We will keep your personal data for the duration of your volunteering with us.